-See History and Wildlife at Cataloochee Valley
+See History and Wildlife in Cataloochee Valley

 The Smoky Mountains region is one of the most beautiful and celebrated areas in the world.
-In addition to the excellent white water rafting in Gatlinburg TN, Sevier County is home to the world famous Great Smoky Mountains National Park.
+In addition to the excellent white water rafting in Gatlinburg TN, Sevier County is home to the world-famous Great Smoky Mountains National Park.
 One of the highlights of the national park is Cataloochee Valley, a stunning plain with a fascinating history and diverse wildlife.

 Cataloochee Valley used to be one of the largest settlements in the National Park with about 1,200 people living in the valley in 1910.
 The majority of residents were farmers, but some locals also took advantage of tourism in the area by providing lodging for fishermen and other visitors in the area.
 Today, you can still see a number of historic buildings from the late 19th and early 20th centuries.
 Visitors can tour a church, a school, a barn and several homes in Cataloochee Valley.
 You can find plenty of information about the history of the valley with an inexpensive self-guiding tour booklet available in a roadside box at the entrance to Cataloochee.